-Interactive Brokers offers a demo account that gives investors free access to all the available platforms at Interactive Brokers without any risk to your personal funds which is always a welcome addition to any platform offering.
+Interactive Brokers offers a demo account that gives investors free access to all the available platforms at Interactive Brokers in the form of paper trading without any risk to their personal funds, which is always a welcome addition to any platform offering.
 Perhaps most importantly, it gives you the chance to test drive the extensive trading tools available here.

 Interactive Brokers Platform Review

-This certainly comes packed with an impressive array of features, however, investors who are just starting out on their investment journey will find it difficult to navigate and complex.
-The stand out features include the Mutual Funds Scanner, Bonds Scanner, Options Strategy Lab, Volatility Lab, Risk Navigator, Market Scanner, Strategy Builder and Portfolio Builder.
-This is a powerhouse of a platform for experienced investors with a full suite of tools.
+Trader Workstation (TWS) certainly comes packed with an impressive array of features; however, investors who are just starting out on their investment journey will find it difficult to navigate and complex.
+The standout features include the Mutual Funds Scanner, Bonds Scanner, Options Strategy Lab, Volatility Lab, Risk Navigator, Market Scanner, Strategy Builder, and Portfolio Builder.
+This is a powerhouse of a platform for active, experienced investors with a full suite of tools.

-This is the platform for the average retail investor and offers a much more user friendly experience whilst still supplying a fantastic array of features.
-From here you can effectively manage your portfolio as well as access watch lists, news, research, charting and trading tools.
-One thing that really stood out from the competition for me was the iBot, an artificially intelligent digital assistant who is on hand to help you navigate your way around, place orders and supply information.
-Whilst this is not intended as personal finance advice, it is a handy little feature that demonstrates Interactive Brokers’ commitment to technology.
+This is the platform for the average retail investor and offers a much more user-friendly experience while still supplying a fantastic array of features.
+From here, you can effectively manage your portfolio as well as access watch lists, news, research, charting, and trading tools.
+One thing that really stood out from the competition for me was the iBot, an artificially intelligent digital assistant who is on hand to help you navigate your way around, place orders, and supply information.
+While this is not intended as personal finance advice, it is a handy little feature that demonstrates Interactive Brokers’ commitment to technology.

-Even beginners should be able to successfully navigate their way around the web trading platform, as long as they remain on the Client Portal.
-In keeping with the international scope of Interactive Brokers, the platform is available in several languages and has a really intuitive and easy to use interface.
+Even beginners should be able to successfully navigate their way around the Client Portal Platform.
+In keeping with the international scope of Interactive Brokers, the platform is available in several languages and has a really intuitive and easy-to-use interface.

-For traders that wish to place an order, there are all the options available including
+For traders who wish to place an order, there are all the options available, including